nhsconnect/gpconnect/pages/development/development_api_non_functional_requirements.md

 ### Security ###

-Provider systems SHALL resist unauthorised, accidental or unintended usage and provide access only to legitimate users.
+Provider systems ccSHALL resist unauthorised, accidental or unintended usage and provide access only to legitimate users.

 Please refer to the [Security guidance](development_api_security_guidance.html) page for technical details.